US drops bribery case against ex-Arizona utility regulator

 Norton, who lobbied on Johnson’s behalf, was accused of facilitating the bribery scheme and assisting in the real estate transaction.

-Authorities have said money for the purchase of land in Mesa was going to be provided by Johnson, but that the deal was never finalized.
+Authorities have said money for the purchase of land in Mesa was going to be provided by Johnson, but the deal was never finalized.

-Patricia Gitre, an attorney for Gary Pierce, said in a statement the case was difficult for her client and his family and said the legal system ultimately worked the way it should.

-Phone messages left Wednesday morning for attorneys representing Sherry Pierce, Johnson and Norton were not immediately returned.
+Phone messages left Wednesday for attorneys representing Johnson and Norton were not immediately returned.

 The government’s key witness was Norton’s ex-wife, Kelly Norton, who owned the consulting firm that made the payments to Sherry Pierce.
-Kelly Norton, who is now divorced from the lobbyist, has acknowledged her role in the bribery scheme and was granted immunity.
+Kelly Norton, who is now divorced from the lobbyist, has acknowledged her role and was granted immunity.

 Gary Pierce served eight years as a member of the Arizona Corporation Commission and left in early 2015 because of term limits.
 The commission regulates electric utilities, water companies, railroad safety and securities.